gothgirllover67/recolovetr/README.md

 `translation/script.csv` and `translation/table.tsv` both carry the original Japanese alongside the English, specifically so a translation can be re-keyed by matching text instead of trusting offsets that shift between game versions.

+The few rows/strings left in Japanese in the base game are deliberate: junk records the extractor picks up alongside real text, a name-entry placeholder, and one string whose on-screen slot is too small for any English word to fit.

 ## DLC